Traces on Module Categories over Fusion Categories: Module Traces

-for all $c \in \Cat{C}$ and $m,n \in \Cat{M}$.
+that is natural in $c \in \Cat{C}$.
 We write $\icm{.,.}$ when the relevant module category $\Cat{M}$ is clear from the context.
-Inner hom objects always exist, are unique up to a unique isomorphism and determine a bifunctor $ \icmM{.,.}: \Cat{M} \times \op{M} \rr \Cat{C}$.
-In the following we will speak of ``the inner hom object'' .
+Inner hom objects always exist, are unique up to a unique isomorphism and determine a bifunctor $ \icmM{.,.}: \op{M} \times \Cat{M} \rr \Cat{C}$, such that the isomorphism (\ref{eq:inner-hom}) is natural in all arguments.
+In the following we will speak of ``the inner hom object''.
 The inner hom bifunctor is compatible with the module structure \cite{Ostrik}:

-The inner hom object is represented by the following diagram:
+we represent the inner hom object by the following diagram: